MauricioVBenard/SQLPostgre_Projects/Luxury_Retail_Project/README.md

 Run Analysis:
 Execute queries from data_validation_queries.sql and analysis_queries.sql in pgAdmin's Query Tool to perform quality checks and generate business insights.
 (Later: Open the Power BI file (.pbix) to explore the interactive dashboard.)
-Contact
-Feel free to connect with me on LinkedIn for any questions, collaborations, or discussions about data analysis!